-The Domestic Violence Prevention Centre Gold Coast offers FREE counselling, support, information and referral for women and their children who have or are experiencing domestic and family violence.
+The Domestic Violence Resource Service - Mackay and Region offers FREE counselling, support, information and referral for women and their children who have or are experiencing domestic and family violence and sexual assault.

 The service is confidential but a duty of care applies and information can be subpoenaed by a court with jurisdiction.